dutchdronesquad/rh-stream-overlays/docs/installation/index.md

 ## Stream displays

+!!! warning
+    Currently this only works with the dev branch of RotorHazard, it will be available in the next stable release (v4.2.x).

 After installing the plugin, you can find the overlays on the **Stream Displays** page in RotorHazard.
 The plugin will automatically create panels for each overlay, so you can easily find the URLs.

 ![alt stream displays](../assets/img/stream_overlays-page.png){ style="border-radius: 5px;" }